N-Clear Nano Manual

 Why does my ATO react differently?

 Expect slight water-level shifts between the display and rear chambers.
 Dirty fleece keeps more water in the display, while clean fleece lets more flow into the rear section.
-This behavior usually stabilizes within a day or two; for the most stable ATO response, use Normal Mode.
+This behavior usually stabilizes within a day or two; for the most stable ATO response, use Default Mode.

 Safety Instructions